Constitution of Lithuania: Interwar constitutions

 During the closing stages of World War I, Lithuania declared independence on 16 February 1918.
 Three separate temporary constitutions were enacted on 2 November 1918, 4 April 1919 and 10 June 1920.

 On 2 November 1918, the State Council adopted a constitutional act.
 At the time, it was still constrained by the decision of 11 July 1918, declaring Lithuania a constitutional monarchy, with close ties to Germany.
 In a changing environment, the council chose to adopt the constitutional act without specifying the form of government or the head of state, leaving the decisions to the Constituent Assembly (Steigiamasis Seimas).

 On 4 April 1919, the State Council adopted modified Fundamental Principles of Temporary Constitution.
 The modifications were mainly notable for the introduction of the office of the President, in place of the Presidium of the Council.
 Once assembled, the Constituent Assembly adopted another temporary constitutional act on 10 June 1920, confirming Lithuania as a parliamentary republic and providing the framework and limits to its own powers.

-The Constituent Assembly did not adopt a constitution until 1 August 1922.
-A democratic constitution, it resembled contemporary Western European constitutions, enshrining the main rights and freedom of the people, political freedoms, political pluralism and a mechanism for democratic elections.
+The first permanent constitution of the Republic of Lithuania was adopted by the Constituent Assembly on 1 August 1922.
+It was a democratic constitution and resembled contemporary Western European constitutions, enshrining the main rights and freedoms of the people, political freedoms, political pluralism and a mechanism for democratic elections.
 The constitution envisioned a strong parliament (the Seimas) and a politically weakened president as the head of state.

-A coup on December 17, 1926 started the process of transforming the Republic of Lithuania into an authoritarian state headed by Antanas Smetona as the President.
+A coup on 17 December 1926 started the process of transforming the Republic of Lithuania into an authoritarian state headed by Antanas Smetona as the President.
 The constitution of 1922 was disregarded as early as 12 April 1927, when the President dissolved the Seimas without announcing a new election.
 A constitutional reform was proposed, strengthening the authority of the President and weakening the parliament.